OAuth-Apis/apis/README.md

 </pre>
 OA-aaS
 ======
-<em>(Work in Progress, development starts in august sponsored by SURFnet)</em>
+<em>(Work in Progress, sponsored by SURFnet)</em>

 OAuth Authorization as a Service (OA-aaS) is a generic OAuth2 provider that can be used to kickstart your API authentication.

 Features
 --------